 Security Overview

-Read this if you are responsible for the auth model, secret management, or understanding when and how oclird becomes an authorization boundary.
+Read this if you are responsible for the auth model, secret management, or understanding when and how open-cli-toolbox becomes an authorization boundary.
 This page answers: what are the two distinct security layers, when is runtime auth enforced, and what are the real current caveats around OAuth and missing secrets.

 Security in open-cli has two distinct layers: